User Guide

 Format: sched INDEX --title=TITLE --from=START --to=END --addr=ADDRESS

-• The INDEX must be a positive integer and a valid client index.
+INDEXmust be a positive integer and a valid client index. - The

-• To view all the appointments for a client use view INDEX.
+STARTandENDtimes have already passed (for record-keeping purposes). - To view all the appointments for a client use

 Example: